aporeto-inc/gaia/doc/documentation.md

 ##### `GET /networkaccesspolicies`

-Retrieves the list of network access policies.
+Retrieves the list of network policies.

 Parameters: